"A Matter of Survival"

 "The High-Level Panel on Water and Peace has concluded that the global water challenge is not only about development and human rights but it is also about peace and security.
 Therefore, it needs to be addressed urgently in an integrated and comprehensive way at all levels, ranging from the United Nations Security Council and other multilateral organisations to grass-root level institutions.
 It needs a response in terms of new thinking, new practices and new institutions in diplomacy, international law, data management, finance, security management, technology, climate change, pollution control among other spheres.
 The Panel has put forward several concrete recommendations in all these areas, because we believe that managing the global water challenge is not an ordinary task.
 It is a matter of survival.”

 - Dr Danilo Türk, Chairman of the Global High-Level Panel on Water and Peace.

 The full Report can be downloaded below.

 The Abstract of the Report can be downloaded below.
 The French versions are on the French page.
 Download the Abstract of the Report in Spanish here, download the full Report in Spanish here.
 The full Report is available in Russian here.
-The full Report is available in Arabic here, the Abstract of the Report in Arabic here.
+The full Report is available in Arabic here, the Abstract of the Report is available in Arabic here.

 Full video of the Geneva launch event, 14 September 2017: